 Royal Davui Island Fiji Resort Review

-Note: Royal Davui Island Fiji is not accepting bookings until June 1, 2020.
+Note: Royal Davui Island Fiji is not accepting bookings until further notice.

 The adults-only Royal Davui Island Fiji Resort is a premium resort that offers adults a unique escape.
 Located on a private island in the Beqa Lagoon, white sand beaches and turquoise waters give this all-inclusive resort an otherworldly atmosphere.
 The resort’s 16 bungalows and villas feature thatched roofs and wooden construction in true Fijian tradition, yet they’ve been upgraded with amenities like climate-controlled private plunge pools, lounge rooms, sun decks, a spa bath, and a wet bar.
 Complete with room service, these bungalows and villas offer a respite where you can watch dolphins and other wildlife.